 I procede with an analysis of the simulation results below.
 To learn more about monitored simmer data see my references at the end of the article.

-First, I obtain (“get”) relevant monitored data in the form of R dataframes.
+Firstly, I obtain relevant dataframes.
 I can plot the backlog curves with this data, e.g. using ggplot2 in R:

 library(ggplot2) ggplot(get_mon_resources(env)) + geom_line(mapping=aes(x = time, y = queue, color = resource),size=2) + ggtitle("Simulated backlog curve") + xlab("Time") + ylab("Backlog") + scale_colour_manual(values = c("#FF0000", "#428EF4"))